mesqueeb/merge-anything/README.md

 I created this package because I tried a lot of similar packages that do merging/deepmerging/recursive object assign etc. But all had its quirks, and **none were the simple implementation I was looking for**.

+I was mostely looking for something that **keeps special objects (like JavaScript classes) "as is"** and doesn't mess with those losing the prototypes in many cases!
+With merge-anything your classes are just pasted with their prototypes without problem.

 ## Usage

 Pass the base param first and then an unlimited amount of params to merge onto it.